 - 2 tbsp sugar

-You will also need: Food processor or blender, 9x13 baking dish
+You will also need: 14-cup food processor or large blender, 9x13 baking dish

 - Preheat oven to 350 degrees F. Bring a large pot of water to a boil.
 Add egg noodles, stir, and boil until just tender (just slightly al dente).
 Drain.
 Melt 2 tablespoons of butter in the hot noodles and stir to coat.

-- In a food processor or blender, combine 6 eggs, cream cheese, ricotta cheese, eggnog or soynog, sugar, vanilla, cinnamon, and nutmeg.
+In a 14-cup food processor or a large blender, combine 6 eggs, cream cheese, ricotta cheese, eggnog or soynog, sugar, vanilla, cinnamon, and nutmeg.
 Blend the ingredients until creamy.

 - Add creamy mixture to the noodles in the pot along with the raisins.
 Stir all ingredients until thoroughly mixed.
 Pour the noodle mixture into a greased 9×13 baking dish.